History of Desperate Housewives in Timeline

 In 2012, the syndication of Desperate Housewives on Lifetime in the United States ended.

-In 2013, North Korea allegedly executed eighty people for watching banned South Korean soap operas, with Desperate Housewives being the most common soap opera watched.
+In 2013, North Korea allegedly executed eighty people for watching banned South Korean soap operas and Desperate Housewives.
+The show was being secretly watched using various media devices.

 In 2013, Vanessa L. Williams won an NAACP Image Award for Outstanding Supporting Actress in a Comedy Series for the series' eight and final season.

-In fall 2013, Disney Media Distribution and EbonyLife TV announced they were producing an African version of Desperate Housewives, titled "Desperate Housewives Africa".
+In fall 2013, the Disney Media Distribution and the Nigerian television network EbonyLife TV announced that they were producing an African version of Desperate Housewives.
+The series, titled "Desperate Housewives Africa", was scheduled to premiere in summer 2014 on EbonyLife TV.

-In 2014, "Desperate Housewives Africa" was scheduled to premiere in summer on EbonyLife TV.
+In summer 2014, "Desperate Housewives Africa" was scheduled to premiere on EbonyLife TV.

-In June 2017, Megazebra released "Desperate Housewives: The Game" on the App Store and Google Play.
-The game allows players to play as a new neighbor on Wisteria Lane.
+In June 2017, Megazebra released "Desperate Housewives: The Game" on App Store and on Google Play.
+Play as new neighbor on Wisteria Lane.